Domingo-creator/BeatEmUp_Game/README.md

 ```

 ### Attacks
   Players and enemies can perform attacks, which temporarily casts a *_hit-box_* in the direction faced.
 A collision detection algorithm is used to determin if this *_hit-box_* overlaps an enemy character's *_hurt-box_*.
-If a collision is detected, damage is dealt to the impacted character's health bar.
+If a collision is detected, damage is dealt to the impacted character's health bar and they unable to perform other actions for a short time.
 ```
   performLightAttack(){
       if (this.directionFaced === 'right')